 Tree crickets are found around the world, in a variety of colors, and live in trees, shrubs, bushes, plants and grasses.
-If you've ever been outdoors in summer or autumn, day or night, chances are that you have heard the loud and beautiful trilling songs of male tree crickets.
+If you've ever been outdoors in summer or autumn, day or night, chances are that you have heard the loud and beautiful chirping or trilling songs of male tree crickets.
+There are 170 different species of tree crickets throughout the world.

-Male tree crickets raise their wings in order to sing.
+Male tree crickets raise their two front wings (forewings) in order to sing.
 The yellowish cavity visible in this photo is the 'honey pot.'
 Female tree crickets sip secretions from this gland during the mating process.
 (Shown: Forbes' tree cricket)

 This is a female Davis' tree cricket (Oecanthus exclamationis).
 Her sleek silhouette and translucent green color give her an elegant appearance.